Girl Reporter: What do you want to talk about in your interview today?

 Girl Reporter: (giggles) very funny

 Girl Reporter: Back to your funeral service for Ernst Jünger.
 How can I put this delicately without hurting your feelings?
 Old growth Redwoods can’t possibly grow in the Black Forest.
 Redwoods can only grow on the coast of California because they need a fog climate to survive.
-They survive only in large grouping, as their leaves catch the moisture in the air and create a sort of gentle rain.
+They survive only in large groupings, as their leaves catch the moisture in the air and create a sort of gentle rain.
 They allows these high water trees to survive the dry summers.
 The service was to take place inside a glass dome that is hermetically sealed.
 All the oxygen would be used up by the fire and the dome would explode.

 Woodleaf: The Redwoods will all burn up anyway soon, in all the fires caused by drought and global warming.
 I am just burning a few of them.
 What is the harm in that?